qlik-oss/core-assisted-prescription/docs/testing.md

 # Testing

-This section describes how to run tests on the use case.
+End-to-end tests on the use case are configured to run periodically on the staging environment.
+Promotion to the production environment only takes place after all tests successfully pass in staging.

 Note that according the [Qlik Elastic Testing Strategy](https://github.com/qlik-ea/info/blob/master/docs/testing-strategy.md), it is assumed that all services and components are fully tested in their own scope, before integrating them into a use case like this, or into a larger solution.